chumaky/datero-docs/docs/index.md

 ![Connectors](./images/connectors.jpg){ loading=lazy }|![Connection form](./images/connection_form.jpg){ loading=lazy }

 Connection form itself is a multi step wizard.
 After specifying connection parameters, next step is to scan datasource.
 Depending on a connector, it may or may not support schema import out of a box.
-`Datero` makes an extra step here and attempts to scan datasource and generate list of schemas available for import automatically.
+In any case, `Datero` tries to get list of remote schemas available for import automatically.

 If schema import is not supported by connector, `Datero` will try to fetch a list of individual objects for each schema.